smsolivier/dissertation/topics.md

 * anderson on triple point
 * comparison of methods
 	* solution quality on triple point mesh
+	* big summmary tables
+		* thick diffusion limit
-	* implementation aspects
+		* crooked pipe
-	* comparison of SMM and VEF
 * recommendations for use in production code

 # Conclusions